finos/SymphonyMediaBridge/doc/VideoPLI.md

 ![](./images/PINPLI.png)

 # Stream subscription on lastN list
-Each user has a limited downlink bandwidth and this will inevitable put a restriciton on which streams the user may receive from the video senders in the lastN list.
+Each user has a limited downlink bandwidth and this will inevitably put a restriciton on which streams the user may receive from the video senders in the lastN list.
 The subscription can be expressed as a quality matrix like
 ```
-Wanted quality, position and quality
+Desired quality, position and quality
     H  M  L
 1:  1  0  0
 2:  0  1  0